ChinHuan/semi-supervised-svr/README.md

 # Semi-Supervised Support Vector Regression (SVR)

 ## Laplacian Embedded Support Vector Regression (Chen et al., 2012)
 The picture below shows the decision surface on Two-Moons data set created by LapESVR when the unlabelled is minimally utilized, $\mu = 1$.
+Note that only the data points near the center are labelled.
 ![mu 1](mu-1.png)

 When $\mu = 1000$, the model learns the structure of the two moons through the unlabelled data.